 Turn the Sauté temperature to the high setting.
 Brown the short ribs in the pot on all sides.
 Add more of the bacon fat if needed.
 Then remove them to a plate and set aside.

-Add the onions, carrots, and garlic to the pot.
+Add the onions, carrots, celery, and garlic to the pot.
 Cook, stirring frequently for 1 minute.

-Add the wine and beef broth and stir, scraping up the browned bits from the bottom of the pot.
+Add the wine and beef broth and stir, scraping up all of the browned bits from the bottom of the pot (deglaze).
 I like to use a wooden spoon for this.

 Add the rosemary, thyme, bay leaf, and reserved bacon to the pot and stir.